PERSONAL FINANCE |

 LEARNING OBJECTIVES

-• Students will understand how to check account balances.
+- Students will check bank account balances.

 TIME

-Reading: 20 minutes (optional)
+Reading: 20 minutes (optional)Reading Quiz: 10 minutes (optional)

 Math Quiz: 30 minutes (optional)